Old Compton Street: Current

 In 1999, the Admiral Duncan pub, a well-known gay venue, was the site of a terrorist nail bomb attack which killed three people and injured over a dozen.
 A neo-nazi, David Copeland, was subsequently found guilty of the bombing (intended specifically to injure members of the gay community).
 Previously decorated in neutral colours, Admiral Duncan was re-opened following the attack with a flamboyant pink and purple exterior with a large rainbow flag flying outside as a symbol of gay pride.

 Along the street are various other gay bars including Comptons of Soho.
-Also on the street are a variety of cafés, tea rooms (including the original cafe that gave its name to the Patisserie Valerie chain), restaurants including Bincho, a yakitori restaurant, Balans (which is open 24 hours a day), and specialist sex shops.
+Also on the street are a variety of cafés, tea rooms (including the original cafe that gave its name to the Patisserie Valerie chain), restaurants including Bincho, a yakitori restaurant, Balans (use to be known for being open 24 hours a day), and specialist sex shops.

 Recent years have seen debate over the changing character of the street amid wider changes in London's nightlife economy.
 In October 2025, the owner of G-A-Y closed the bar and argued that the street had lost its 'LGBT identity' over the preceding years: 'Old Compton Street wasn't just a street, it was a community together as one.
 But sadly that's not Old Compton Street anymore.'